photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 What did 8 say to 3?

-ARE YOU OKAY?!!
+“ARE YOU OKAY?!!
 I’LL GET YOU TO A HOSPITAL!
-JUST HOLD ON!
+JUST HOLD ON!”

 Programmers {#programmers .unnumbered}
 -----------